PascalMinder/geoblock/readme.md

 ### Log local requests: `loglocalrequests`
 If set to true, will show a log message when some one accesses the service over a private ip address.

+### Log allowed requests `logallowedrequests`
+If set to true, will show a log message with the IP and the country of origin if a request is allowed.

+### Log API requests `logapirequests`
+If set to true, will show a log message for every API hit.

 ### API
 Defines the API URL for the IP to Country resolution.
 The IP to fetch can be added with `{ip}` to the URL.